UniversalDependencies/docs/_wo/template-index.md

 ## Tokenization and Word Segmentation

 * Following most tokenization patterns, words are delimited by whitespace.
 * Clitics that attach to orthographic words are systematically segmented.
 Function words such as prepositions, conjunctions, auxiliaries and determiners can attach to other function or content words.
 For instance, a word like *cib* "in a" is segmented into the preposition *ci* "in" and the indefinite article *ab* "a".
-A similar segmentation is done for focus morpheme, since these usually constitute an amalgam of a subject pronoun (e.g. *mu* "he/she") and the morpheme marking subject focus *a*, resulting in a complex form *moo*.
+A similar segmentation is done for focus markers, since these usually constitute an amalgam of a subject pronoun (e.g. *mu* "he/she") and a morpheme marking focus (e.g. *a* which mark subject focus), resulting in a complex form (e.g. *moo*).

 ---
 **Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
 Specify whether words with spaces and/or multiword tokens occur.
 Include links to further language-specific documentation if available.